Kontowicz/Kontowicz.github.io/_posts/2020-09-14-live-instance.md

 </form>
 ```

-If both instances run on the same code then in live instance also is missing csrf token.
-So it should be possible trick browswer to send request to newUser endpoint.
-If currently loggen user will has admin priviliges then new user will be created.
-To achive thath, create ticket with this title and body:
+If both instances run on the same code then the live instance also is missing csrf token.
+So it should be possible to trick browsers to send requests to the newUser endpoint.
+If a currently logged user will have admin privileges then a new user will be created.
+To achieve that, create ticket with this title and body:

 ```html
 <img src="http://localhost/newUser?username=1test1&password=test&password2=test">